LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i.md

 with something,

-but isn’t that pursue pointless?
+but isn't that pursue pointless?

 But everything is possible,